bright/new-www/content/blog/communication-challenges-faced-by-developers-and-testers.md

   - QA
   - communication
 date: 2022-09-05T08:56:56.159Z
+title: >-
-title: It’s Not a Bug, It’s a Feature – Communication Challenges Faced by Developers and Testers
+  It’s Not a Bug, It’s a Feature – Communication Challenges Faced by Developers and Testers
 layout: post
 image: /images/blog_post_cover_dev_tester.png
 hidden: false
 comments: true
 published: true
+authors:
+  - malgorzata-z
+  - michal-d
 ---
 **There are many misunderstandings between testers and developers in their daily work.
 We’ve gathered our experiences to show you some common triggering situations that can be easily solved.
 It takes a bit of work from both sides but the friendly atmosphere at work is worth it.**